Listen to the intro podcast about Defending the Constitution!

 Venue and Logistics

-• Select an accessible venue suitable for formal proceedings.
+• Select an accessible venue suitable for community proceedings.
 Consider a location with security.

 • Identify a qualified moderator (local civic leader, educator, trained facilitator, or former elected official).

-• Define organizing leadership roles with clear responsibility for congressional staff contact.
+• Define organizing roles with clear responsibility for congressional staff contact.

 • Create a run-of-show with timeframes for each segment.

 • Develop an audiovisual plan and consider live streaming.
-Video can be transcribed and/or archived at Internet Archive.
+Video can be transcribed and/or archived locally or at Internet Archive.

 Please take a look at the appendices for details on the above items.